Rhossili Down, Hillend and beach walk

 The Stone Age burial chambers known as Sweynes Howes were constructed around 6,000 years ago.

-The vegetation around you as you walk on the ridge path is predominantly heathland and is a dazzling display of pinks and purples in late summer.
+The vegetation around you as you walk on the ridge path is predominantly heathland and is a dazzling display of pinks and purples in late summer into early autumn.
 Further down the slope to the right there are areas of wet heath.

 The plants in the wet heath, such as bog asphodel and cross-leaved heath, are visible but care should be taken if exploring as it can be extremely boggy at times.